-It can also have additional responsibilities like, monitoring, caching, payload transforming, authentication to name a few.
+It can also have additional responsibilities like monitoring, caching, payload transforming, and authentication to name a few.

 Request routing, composition, and protocol translation are all handled by the API Gateway.
 All client requests are routed via the API Gateway first.
 Requests are then routed to the relevant microservice.
 Frequently, the API Gateway can process a request by invoking several microservices and aggregating the output.
 It can translate between web protocols such as HTTP and WebSocket and web‑unfriendly protocols that are used internally.

 The API Gateway can also build a custom API for each client.
 For mobile clients, it usually exposes a coarse API.
 Consider the following scenario: product info.
 The API Gateway will provide an endpoint (/product-details?productid=xxx) that allows a mobile client to request all of the product details in one go.